 Each track is composed of seven sessions of between one to one and a half hours in length.

 - Session 1: Introductions, strategies (discussed every session), application process

 - Session 2: Code of Ethics & Development Activities

 - Session 6: Kinship Determination Project (1.5 hours)

-- Session 7: Wrap up, publishing your work product
+- Session 7: Wrap up, mentorship program, publishing your work product

-Sign up: When you sign up (using the Google form on the Sign Up! page), you are placed on a list in the order in which you signed up.
-Seattle Genealogical Society (SGS) members, State of Washington residents and those “on the clock’ receive priority on the list in that order.
+Sign up: When you sign up by using the Google form on the Sign Up! page, you are placed on a list in the order in which you signed up.
+Seattle Genealogical Society (SGS) members, and those “on the clock’ receive priority on the list in that order.
 We attempt to place all individuals (those not requesting deferral) on the list in a track.
 Most get their first choice.
-We find that keeping the track size smaller facilitates the asking and answering of questions, but size varies between 15-25.
+We find that keeping the track size small facilitates discussion.

 Course Announcements: About 2 months before the course starts all individuals on the list receive an email supplying dates, times and instructors for each track.
 We request information from you (again using a Google form) as to your preference of available times.
 You then indicate your preference for the track, and answer any other questions asked.